You are here

 Process

-The CDE has contracted with an outside entity to complete the full review.
-CDE will support the application process with the expected technical review to be completed outside of CDE.
+The CDE contracted with an outside entity to complete the full review.
+CDE staff supported the application process while the technical review was completed outside of CDE.
+Application materials for each vendor can be accessed online.
 Inclusion on the approved list of assessments follows these steps:

 • Part I: Letter of Intent to Apply